Understanding peer-to-peer money lending: risks, returns and process for beginners in Europe

 P2P Lending Return

 The return on investment for P2P lending can vary depending on the platform, the borrower's creditworthiness, and the type of loan.
-Generally, P2P lending platforms offer returns that are higher than traditional savings accounts or bonds.
+Generally, best P2P websites for investors offer returns that are higher than traditional savings accounts or bonds.
 The return on P2P lending investments can be calculated based on the interest rate offered on the loan, minus any fees charged by the platform.
 The historical return generated by P2P lending platforms usually varies from 8 to 15 percent.

 However, it is important to remember that P2P lending is not a risk-free investment.
 There is always a chance of borrower default, and the platform itself may face financial difficulties or even fail.
 Therefore, it is important to carefully consider the risks and potential returns before investing in P2P lending.
 By the way, some platforms offer automatic diversification, which spreads the investment across multiple loans to minimize the risk of default.